Accept Payments Online

 There are many online payment providers to choose from however payment systems like PayPal and Google Checkout tend to be well known and trusted and have no initial fees.

-Others such as WorldPay and Secure Trading are more configurable than the likes of PayPal but there are also setup charges involved.
+Others such as WorldPay and Secure Trading are more configurable than the likes of PayPal but there are also setup charges involved and they often require more technical setup.

 Conclusion

-Accepting online payments has never been easier and can be achieved by any amateur web editor.
+Accepting online payments has become increasingly accessibe and can be achieved by any business with a little effort.

 Taking an online payment system a step further with a fully integrated approach can give a sleeker more professional feel to your website.